ThimbleFire/ThimbleFire.github.io/_posts/2023-07-20-ReldawinDesign.md

 ### Land Claim

-Players can claim land using a Settlement token which can be built from the carpentry window. the maximum and default size is 30x30. players can enter your claim and kill you, but they can't open doors or loot containers, including dead bodies (not including their own).
+Players can claim land using a Settlement token which can be built from the carpentry window. the maximum and default size is 30x30. players can enter your claim and kill you, but they can't loot containers, including dead bodies (not including their own), or take items from the ground.
+They can't utilize facilities in this region or harvest crops.
+There's currently no system in place to allow friends to do anything in your claim.

 ## Online

 Player's overhead names are by default questionmarks.
-What users choose to make others is entirely up to them.
+What users choose to name others is entirely up to them.
-There is an acquaintance list where players can name each other, add notes and flag as friend or foe, changing their mouse-over outline and overhead name label.
+There is an acquaintance list where players can name each other, add notes and flag players as friend or foe, changing their mouse-over outline and overhead name label.

----

 This is a work in progress.